 How to Add Multiple SSID in Single Access Point [Multiple WiFi Name]

 Making multiple SSID in a single router also protects your wifi network from sharing the main Wi-Fi password to everyone.
-You should add a multi SSID network if you don’t want to share your wifi password with anyone.
+You should add a multi-SSID network if you don’t want to share your wifi password with anyone.
 In a larger Wi-Fi network we use multiple access points with the same SSID (Service Set Identifier) so the user can get roaming connectivity.
 In the latest Wireless router, we get a separate guest network option to set up a guest network for temporary users.

 Popular WiFi brands provide multiple SSID options to create a virtual network for network separations.
 Adding multiple WiFi names in a single router will broadcast multiple WiFi names and can be used to divide the department or as guest networks.
-Even though the Wi-Fi router is single but virtual Wifi name is multiple can also be protected to accessing each other data.
+Even though the Wi-Fi router is single but virtual Wifi name is multiple and can also be protected from accessing each other data.
 In this post, you will get the option to enable multiple wifi names in a single access point without sharing data with each other.
 If you are facing a low wifi signal issue in your home or office then you may also use the repeater mode configuration to increase signals

 In legacy, the Wifi router does not support the guest network but you can use VAP (Virtual Access Point) to create a guest wifi network.
-Although, latest WiFi router has a guest network option, if you are using an old wifi router and which does not support visitor SSID then use the Multiple SSID options.
+Although, the latest WiFi router has a guest network option, if you are using an old wifi router which does not support visitor SSID then use the Multiple SSID options.
 Most of the router support 1 main and 3 Virtual SSID options where you can use up to 4 WiFi network names from a single WiFi Router.
 Follow the steps to enable multiple SSIDs with a single access point in TP-Link, D-Link, Tenda, Netgear, iBall, and other popular brands.

 Add Multi SSID in TP-Link WiFi Router